Backgammon: Doubling cube

+In money games, a player who accepts a double may immediately "beaver", doubling the value of the game again while retaining possession of the cube.
+The player who originally doubled may refuse the beaver, (resign the game and lose the current doubled stakes) or play on with the cube at 4 times its initial value.
+A player who is beavered may double the stakes once again ("raccoon"); the opponent then has the option of resigning or accepting the raccoon and playing with the cube at 8 times its initial value; in all cases the doubled player retains ownership of the cube.

-Some players may opt to invoke the "Murphy rule" or the "automatic double rule".
-If both opponents roll the same opening number, the doubling cube is incremented on each occasion yet remains in the middle of the board, available to either player.
-The Murphy rule may be invoked with a maximum number of automatic doubles allowed and that limit is agreed to prior to a game or match commencing.
-When a player decides to double the opponent, the value is then a double of whatever face value is shown (e.g. if two automatic doubles have occurred putting the cube up to 4, the first in-game double will be for 8 points).
-The Murphy rule is not an official rule in backgammon and is rarely, if ever, seen in use at officially sanctioned tournaments.
+Some players use the "automatic double rule": If both opponents roll the same opening number, the doubling cube is incremented.
+When a player decides to double the opponent, the value is then a double of whatever face value is shown (e.g. if there was one automatic double putting the cube up to 2, the first in-game double will be for 4 points).
+Players usually agree to limit the number of automatic doubles to one per game.
+The automatic double rule is not an official rule in backgammon, and since it is not used in match play it is rarely, if ever, used in tournaments.

 The "Jacoby rule", named after Oswald Jacoby, allows gammons and backgammons to count for their respective double and triple values only if the cube has already been offered and accepted.
 This encourages a player with a large lead to double, possibly ending the game, rather than to play it to conclusion hoping for a gammon or backgammon.
 The Jacoby rule is widely used in money play but is not used in match play.

 The "Crawford rule", named after John R. Crawford, is designed to make match play more equitable for the player in the lead.
 If a player is one point away from winning a match, that player's opponent will always want to double as early as possible in order to catch up.
 Whether the game is worth one point or two, the trailing player must win to continue the match.
 To balance the situation, the Crawford rule requires that when a player first reaches a score one point short of winning, neither player may use the doubling cube for the following game, called the "Crawford game".
 After the Crawford game, normal use of the doubling cube resumes.
 The Crawford rule is routinely used in tournament match play.
 It is possible for a Crawford game to never occur in a match.